Firedaze playing live

 I also play a Stonebridge GS20-CM/C acoustic with an onboard Fishman preamp – it’s strung with ridiculously expensive Elixir strings that sound lovely and luckily last for ages.
 I sing through an AKG headset wireless microphone.

-I have a serious passion for ice skating and ice hockey.
-I love ice skating (that’s how I broke my arm last year) and I’ve also become a dedicated supporter of Coventry Blaze Ice Hockey team.
+Away from music I have a serious passion for ice skating and ice hockey.
+I love ice skating (that’s how I broke my arm recently) and I’ve also become a dedicated supporter of Coventry Blaze Ice Hockey team.
 I decided the team needed musical support to boost morale – so I wrote a song for them.

-You can hear it as the first track on our current album – Let’s Have Another One.
+You can hear it as the first track on our last album – Let’s Have Another One”.

 String